everaerdpieter/jamstack-poc/README.md

 - But site visitor requests are not handled by a server process rendering the pages, but by a CDN delivering prerendered pages.
 - All changes to the site are versioned in git

+## Notes
+Prerendering is not trivial and should be tested

 ## Demo

 https://jamstack-poc.web.app/